A look at every jersey the Utah Jazz have worn

 Wearing these jerseys in the mid-1980s, Utah started its run of 20 consecutive postseason appearances, most of which came under head coach Jerry Sloan.

-The Jazz have worn two throwback jerseys from this era — the white jersey in 2004 and the green jersey in 2010, in which Sundiata Gaines hit a game-winning 3-pointer against LeBron James and the Cleveland Cavaliers.
+The Jazz have worn three throwback jerseys from this era in modern times — the white jersey in 2004, the green jersey in 2010, in which Sundiata Gaines hit a game-winning 3-pointer against LeBron James and the Cleveland Cavaliers, and the purple jerseys in 2018-19.

 1996-2004

-Note: Editor’s note: This article was originally published in June 2022.
-It has been updated to reflect the Jazz rebrand announced in June 2024.